-Also known as an extended bikini line wax, a Californian wax is a bikini style for women that takes off most of the pubic hair in the front, but leaves a small triangle shape in the pubic area.
+Also known as an extended bikini line wax, a Californian wax is as follows: a bikini wax style that takes off most of the pubic hair in the front, but leaves a small triangle shape in the pubic area.
 It's definitely not as intense as some waxes—it ends up leaving a patch about the size of a tiny thong, which will then be trimmed down.
-If you're getting one, be ready for hair removal between the legs and even into the behind.
+But if you're getting one, be ready for hair removal between the legs and even into the behind.

 Is it Right For You?

-If you prefer thongs, and want to look completely hairless when wearing them while still maintaining hair, a Californian is the obvious choice for you.
+If you prefer thongs, and want to look completely hairless when wearing them but still maintain a little hair, a Californian is the obvious choice for you.
 But if this is your first wax in your pubic region, you might want to start out with something less abrasive—maybe with a regular or deep wax—and then get more hair taken off on your next visit.
-It's painful, and you want to ease into it.
+It's painful, and you want to ease yourself into it.
 You don't have to, but if you're nervous, that's the way to go.

-Also, though, don’t think you’re tied into a specific type or name.
+However, don’t think you’re tied into a specific type or name.
 Ultimately, it’s your wax, and you can customize it to your liking.
 How much hair you want in the front and its shape, and how much hair you want to be removed or left on your behind, are both up to you.
 Names are decided on by the salon or spa for their menu just so that the technician knows what you want, can block out the right amount of time, and price accordingly.
-So if you want alterations to the wax, just tell them.
+If you want alterations to the wax, just tell them.

 How Much Does It Cost?

 Exactly how much any salon or spa charges will vary greatly.
 It won’t be as expensive in a neighborhood salon as it will be at a high-end spa.
 Some places will charge the same amount if you remove all of the hair from the front or leave a small shape—it just depends on the facility.